Maikxx/Traveler_App/README.md

 Users can allways chat, if they have been matched together, so there is no 'like or no-like'-system.
 This has been specifically designed, so that even people who might look less good, but still have an interest in someone, are not immediately removed from the other persons list.

+Users can navigate to a matched person's profile, where they will be able to read everything that that person has filled in in either the questionaire or while editing their profile.
+There is also a chat button on a match their profile page, which you can use to start (or continue) a chat with this person.

 ## Database

 Traveler uses a NoSQL database ([MongoDB](https://www.mongodb.com)) to store it's data.
 The preferance of a NoSQL database over the SQL database is purely out of ease of use and familiarity.
 For communicating with the database Traveler uses [Mongoose](http://mongoosejs.com).